 If someone accepts your invitation, send a follow-up message thanking them for connecting, and tell them you're curious about their industry.

 Once you've exchanged a few messages, ask if they are willing to chat more about their work.

 They won't always say yes, but it's always worth asking!
 People generally want to help you out, but people are also busy.
 It's important to be understanding and respectful of their time.

 So, give your contact some options and find out the most convenient time for them.
 Throw out a few different dates and times.
-Offer to buy them a cup of coffee, or see if you can set up a quick 15 minute phone call.
+Offer to buy them a cup of coffee, or see if you can set up a quick 15-minute phone or Zoom call.